Restorers discover colourful frescoes in Rome's Colosseum

 The exterior of the building visited by millions of tourists each year was originally covered in gleaming white marble that was removed over the centuries to be used elsewhere.

-The frescoes were discovered during the monument’s first comprehensive restoration in 73 years, a 25 million euro project to clean the entire building by 2015.
+The frescoes were discovered during the monument’s first comprehensive restoration in 73 years, a 25 million euro ($33.39 million) project to clean the entire building by 2015.

 After the restoration, some 25 percent more of the Colosseum will be open to visitors, particularly the underground network of tunnels, storerooms and cages.

-The project is funded by luxury shoemaker Tod’s (TOD.MI), one of several private investors to step in to help the indebted Italian government maintain the country’s wealth of historic monuments.
+The project is funded by luxury shoemaker Tod‘s, one of several private investors to step in to help the indebted Italian government maintain the country’s wealth of historic monuments.
+[ID: nL5E8NECPQ]

 Restorers have cleaned only a small part of the monument so far, and hope to reveal the detail of what the frescoes depict underneath marks left by centuries of visitors.